What is Neuromarketing and How Does it Help E-commerce Companies Increase Their Visitor-to-Customer Ratio?

 The concept is still in the process of development, but it pretty much comes down to studying non-conscious processing of information in consumers’ brains.

 Speaking of biases, we are not at all rational.
 Neuromarketing helps e-commerce businesses to find the flaws in rational thinking that customers won’t ever stop making because they are human.
+Whilst the location of stores (offline to online) and the platform (Shopify, WooCommerce, Magento…) might change in the next few years, cognitive biases are hard-wired into your customers.
+It pays to understand these now, as they will help to inform your decisions for years to come!

 How Do Neuromarketing Principles Help in Online Persuasion?